johanneskropf/node-red-contrib-sox-utils/README.md

 ## Play Node

 The play node will play an audio file which was send to the node as either a string containing a path to an audio file in the `msg.payload` or as a single buffer containing the audio data in the `msg.payload`.
-If you want to play audio directly from a buffer you have include a `msg.format` property in the msg object that has the buffer in the `msg.payload`.
-This `format` property has to state the audio format of the buffer in form of a legal audio file extension readable by sox (eg. wav, mp3, ogg, flac...) as sox otherwise cant know which format the audio input was in.
+If you want to play audio directly from a buffer the node will try to "guess" the file format (it can do this for wav, flac, mp3 and ogg currently).
+Should this not work include a `msg.format` property in the msg object that has the buffer in the `msg.payload`.
+This `format` property has to than state the audio format of the buffer in form of a legal audio file extension readable by sox (eg. dat, aiff, vorbis...) as sox otherwise cant know which format the audio input was in.
 It will try to play the audio on the selected output from the nodes menu.
 If you select the detailed info option it will send detailed playback progress and information to the output.
 When finished it will always send a `msg.payload` of `complete`.
 You can stop playback at anytime with a `msg.payload` of `stop`.

 The node can behave in different ways when a new input arrives while a playback is in progress.
 The behavior can be set in the nodes options.
 You can choose if it should either ignore the new input, stop the current playback and replace it with the new input or add new input to a queue.